The New England Journal of Medicine December 19, 2019

 Endpoint

-Key result: The addition of bevacizumab to chemotherapy followed by bevacizumab maintenance significantly improved progression-free survival.
+Key result: The addition of bevacizumab to standard chemotherapy followed by maintenance bevacizumab significantly extended progression-free survival.

 2018